-The second part of the semester fee is NOK 270.
-NOK 200 of this is a Kopinor reproduction fee and NOK 70 is the fee for the student council at the institution in question.
+The second part of the semester fee is NOK 320.
+NOK 250 of this is a Kopinor reproduction fee and NOK 70 is the fee for the student council at the campus in question.
 All students at VID must pay this amount, regardless of whether they are full-time or part-time students, and whether they have paid a fee to a different student welfare organization.

 Students at VID also pay a tuition fee that covers operation of VID's study programmes.